joka-de/slass/README.md

 - Set parameters in the object slass to define options of the script.
 These are used by slass only and not passed to arma.
 - The key "_comment" can be used for commenting.
 You can add more of these lines.
 Do not use any other comment format.
 - Every other content will be written to the server config on startup of the server. slass will parse the json and reformat the entries to Arma3-Standard.
+- Add an object with an arbitrary server number i <integer> to the config to define more servers.
+Start the server with the command `slass start i`.
+Server i must exist in the config in order to be started.

-*Important: *Check validity of your config with a [JSON-Parser](http://json.parser.online.fr/ "JSON-Parser").
+*Important:* Check validity of your config with a [JSON-Parser](http://json.parser.online.fr/ "JSON-Parser").
 See [example file](https://github.com/joka-de/slass/blob/master/config/server.json "example file") for formatting of Arma3-Config Entries in the JSON.

 ###### slass parameters
 - "debug" : "y"</br>enable debug mode on the prompt